-LEARNING ACTIVITIES DELIVERY DESCRIPTION TOOL(S) In-person Class Synch Live sessions led by your instructor In class Self-Study Asynch Recorded Video Lectures Avenue to Learn Class Discussions Synch Participation discussions during in-person Class In Class
+LEARNING ACTIVITIES DELIVERY DESCRIPTION TOOL(S) In-person Class Synch Live sessions led by your instructor In class Class Discussions Synch Participation discussions during in- person Class In Class

 COURSE OVERVIEW AND ASSESSMENT

 A combination of lectures, discussion and problem solving.
 Students will be encouraged to think, analyze, evaluate, and problem-solve, not memorize.
 Students are expected to come to class on time and be prepared for the class, i.e., to have read the assigned reading and to have done the assigned problems.